-Specifically, work continues on the outcomes of injecting increasing volumes of hydrogen, biomethane and CO_2 into the grids.
-ENTSOG will also focus on supporting the TSO Members in their implementation of key legislative files finalised in 2024, such as the Hydrogen and Decarbonised Gas Market Package, as well as monitoring developments related to the Industrial Carbon Management Communication and engage with stakeholders on the forthcoming regulation for CO_2 transport infrastructure.
+Specifically, work continues on the outcomes of injecting increasing volumes of hydrogen, biomethane and $\rm CO_2$ into the grids.
+ENTSOG will also focus on supporting the TSO Members in their implementation of key legislative files finalised in 2024, such as Directive (EU) 2024/1788 and Regulation (EU) 2024/1789, as well as monitoring developments related to the Industrial Carbon Management Communication and engage with stakeholders on the forthcoming regulation for $\rm CO_2$ transport infrastructure.

-With respect to the regulatory framework, the implementation of legislation will be at the centre of the works, namely: the Hydrogen and Decarbonised Gas Market Package together with its tertiary Delegated Acts, Network Codes development, Methane Emissions Regulation, and Renewable Energy Directive (RED III, its Union Data Base and certification scheme), REMIT and its Implementing Acts, and policies such as the EU-wide 2040 climate target and Industrial Carbon Management strategy.
-Core topics include repurposing of gas assets, certification of hydrogen network operators, integrated national and European grids planning, TSO-DSO cooperation (including the requirement by the

-Hydrogen and Decarbonised Gas Market Package to adopt recommendations to TSOs on technical cooperation with DSOs and HNOs), unbundling, tariffs, financing, guarantees of origin/certificates, gas quality and hydrogen transport and handling, and security of supply, including cybersecurity and regional cooperation.
-The Hydrogen and Decarbonised Gas Market Package also requires the adoption of an annual report to include the quantity of renewable gas and low-carbon gas injected into the natural gas system.
+With respect to the regulatory framework, the implementation of legislation will be at the centre of the works, namely: the Directive (EU) 2024/1788 and Regulation (EU) 2024/1789 together with its tertiary Delegated Acts, Network Codes development, Methane Emissions Regulation, and Renewable Energy Directive (RED III, its Union Data Base and certification scheme), REMIT and its Implementing Acts, and policies such as the EU-wide 2040 climate target and Industrial Carbon Management strategy.
+Core topics include repurposing of gas assets, certification of hydrogen network operators, integrated national and European grids planning, TSO-DSO cooperation (including the requirement by Regulation (EU) 2024/1789 to adopt recommendations to TSOs on technical cooperation with DSOs and HNOs), unbundling, tariffs, financing, guarantees of origin/certificates, gas quality and hydrogen transport and handling, and security of supply, including cybersecurity and regional cooperation.
+Regulation (EU) 2024/1789 also requires the adoption of an annual report to include the quantity of renewable gas and low-carbon gas injected into the natural gas system.

-The publication of the EU Industrial Carbon Management Communication provides new elements to consider, such as the goal to support CO_2 transport infrastructure under the TEN-E Regulation for cross-border energy projects, and the EC's reference in that Communication to initiate works on a dedicated CO_2 transport regulatory package.
+The publication of the EU Industrial Carbon Management Communication provides new elements to consider, such as the goal to support CO2 transport infrastructure under the TEN-E Regulation for cross-border energy projects, and the EC's reference in that Communication to initiate works on a dedicated CO2 transport regulatory package.